faucetsdn/udmi/README.md

 one or more _telemetry_ messages (e.g. _pointset_), while all others are meant for the supporting infrastructure.

+An interactive view of the schema is available on [https://faucetsdn.github.io/udmi/gencode/docs/](https://faucetsdn.github.io/udmi/gencode/docs/).

 ### Metadata Registration and Validation

 Using UDMI on a project entails not only the base device and server implementations, but also properly registering and validating device configuration.
-The [registrar](docs/tools/registrar.md) tool and [validator](docs/tools/validator.md) tool provide a means to configure and check site installations, respectively.
+The [registrar](https://faucetsdn.github.io/udmi/docs/tools/registrar) tool and [validator](https://faucetsdn.github.io/udmi/docs/tools/validator) tool provide a means to configure and check site installations, respectively.